-Jo Axe is the program head for the Master of Arts in Interdisciplinary Studies program.
-Axe's research has recently focused on learning community development, open practice and supportive employment programs for vulnerable youth.
+Jo Axe is the Dean, Faculty of Graduate Studies and Research.
+Axe's research has recently focused on learning community development, supportive employment programs for youth at risk of homelessness, and trauma-informed transition training for foster and kinship caregivers.
 She has been highly involved in the Royal Roads community, participating in more than 40 committees, work groups and task forces.
-She is also very active in the local community; she has volunteered with the Foster Parent Support Services Society since 2013 and has been involved with other groups such as the Certified General Accountants Association, the British Columbia Federation of Foster Parents Association and the Heart and Stroke Society.
+She is also very active in the local community; she has volunteered with the Caring Families Society since 2013 and with Zero Ceiling since 2024, and has been involved with other groups such as the Certified General Accountants Association, the British Columbia Foster Parents Association and the Heart and Stroke Society.
+Axe has taught in online, on-campus, and in blended and hybrid learning environments.

 Experience